 However, in order to deduct your health insurance you must be considered self-employed and you cannot have an offer to purchase health insurance through an employer or spouse.

-iPhone users: You can find out if your health insurance is deductible by going to the "Health Insurance" category of the Expense page in your app.
-You'll answer a few questions, and then if your health insurance is deductible then you can add in your plan in order to deduct the premiums.
+You can find out if your health insurance is deductible by going to the "Health Insurance" category of the Expense page in your app.
+You'll answer a few questions and then if your health insurance is deductible, you can complete the fields to add the expense.

 What about actual medical expenses?

-While you can deduct you health insurance premiums, medical expenses cannot be deducted as a business expense.
-However they can be deducted as a personal expense on your Schedule A if you itemize your return!
+While you can deduct your health insurance premiums, medical expenses cannot be deducted as a business expense.
+However, they can be deducted as a personal expense on your Schedule A if you itemize your return!
 Since these are personal expenses, they cannot be tracked using the Stride app.

 - Deductible medical expenses such as payments and fees to doctors, prescriptions, and hospital visits.

 - You can read more here: Deducting Health Expenses: Self-Employed Health Insurance Deduction & More